justeattakeaway/pie/packages/tools/generator-pie-component/README.md

 yo @justeattakeaway/pie-component
 ```

-An interactive prompt should now be displayed asking for a Component name.
+An interactive prompt should now be displayed asking for a component name.

 Once you have completed all the prompts, your scaffolded component will be generated 🎉